Care Guide

 Try not to let strangers pet her.
 She's often trying to get to people, but I noticed recently her hackles can go up when they actually touch her โ€” she doesn't love it even if she seems like she wants it.
 Just a friendly "she's in training, sorry!" does the job.

-She sometimes does a loud yowl as we walk past a person...not a bark, just a big emotional noise.
-It's her new slightly-toned-down version of what used to be jumping up: big feelings, nothing dangerous.
-If you see her locking onto someone approaching (tail starting to wag, fixed gaze), try to get her attention before it happens.
+She sometimes does a loud yowwwwwl as we walk past a person... not a bark, just a big emotional noise.
+It seems to be her new alternative to the moments she used to automatically jump up.
+Basically she's having big feelings, but not gonna actually do anything.
+If you see her locking onto someone approaching (tail starting to wag, fixed gaze), you can try to get her attention before it happens.
 If it does happen: do nothing, try not to react and just keep walking.
-Any added energy feeds it.
-Some people get a shock at the noise, some laugh, i used to get embarrassed and try to laugh off her random outburst lol but now i just keep walking like it's nothing
+Any added energy definitely amps her up more ๐Ÿซจ Some people laugh when she does it and some get a surprise lol.
+I initially got embarrassed and tried to laugh it off or explain, but now I just keep walking like it's nothing.

 If she plants and won't move